 They recently contacted us as they are beginning work on a next generation system, one that takes this base question to the next level: Is it possible to infer new information in search by leveraging the knowledge graph they have plus a deeper modeling of meaning?

 We are working in the Legal and Compliance Division for a major investment bank.
 Our initial remit was to help with compliance to records retention laws.
 There is complexity at both ends of this domain.
 On one end there are hundreds of jurisdictions promulgating and changing laws and regulations continually.
 On the other end are the billions of documents and databases that must be classified consistently before they can be managed properly.

-We built a knowledge graph that captured all the contextual information surrounding a document or repository.
+We built a knowledge graphs that captured all the contextual information surrounding a document or repository.
 This included who authored it, who put it there, what department were they in, what cost code they charged, etc., etc. Each bit of this contextual data had textual data available.
 We were able to add some simple natural language processing that allowed them to accurately classify about 25% of the data under management.
 While 25% is hardly a complete solution, this compares to ½ of 1% that had been classified correctly up to that point.
 Starting from this they have launched a project with more sophisticated NLP and Machine Learning to create an end user “classification wizard” that can be used by all repository managers.

 We have moved on to other related compliance issues, which includes managing legal holds, operation risk, and a more comprehensive approach to all compliance.

 Knowledge Graphs and Semantic Technology are the preferred approach to complex business problems, especially those that require the deep integration of information that was previously hard to align, such as customer-related and compliance-related data.

 Click here to download the white paper.